avelasco-p/LabControl/README.md

 # LabControl
-project to control check and control heat, doors, and other artifacts from a room
+project to check and control heat, doors, and other artifacts from a room